nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.markdown

 {% endhighlight %}

 ## Linked folders
 Almost there, but there's one (very important!) final step.
-Since we are deploying and resolving our dependencies on each deployment, what happens to user generated files (think product images), and sessions (if you're storing them in the file system).
+Since we are deploying and resolving our dependencies on each deployment, what happens to user generated files (think product images), and sessions (if you're storing them in the file system)?
 It's a great question, and fortunately Envoyer has a solution — linked folders!

 A linked folder allows you to easily create a symlink from a folder in your release to more permanent files on your server.
 Within the Envoyer interface, linked folders are managed through the "Deployment Hooks" tab, by clicking on the "Manage Linked Folders" button.
-In my case, I store sessions in the file system so I have two linked folder created:
+In my case, I store sessions in the file system so I created two linked folders.

 ### Media Catalog Folder
 Prior to deployments with Envoyer, I created a shared folder on the server and moved the entire catalog folder to it.
 On each deployment a symlink is then created from the catalog folder to the shared folder.